Weston Collegiate Institute

 Weston Collegiate Institute (Weston C.I., WCI, Weston) is a Grade 9 to 12 public high school in Toronto, Ontario, Canada.
 It was formerly known by its previous names of Weston Grammar School, Weston High School, Weston High and Vocational School and Weston Collegiate and Vocational School.
 It is located in the York South-Weston area.
-It is the second oldest high school in Toronto, after Jarvis Collegiate Institute.
+It is the second-oldest high school in Toronto, after Jarvis Collegiate Institute.
 Weston CI is located on 100 Pine Street and has a student population of about 1043.

 History

-Weston Collegiate Institute holds the distinction of being the second-oldest secondary school in Toronto and the oldest in the former City of York, having been established in 1857 as Weston Grammar School.
+Weston Collegiate Institute is the second-oldest secondary school in Toronto and the oldest in the former City of York, having been established in 1857 as Weston Grammar School.
 The school's activities and scholarships are supported by the Weston's Alumni Foundation.
 The school was renamed to Weston High School in 1871, then Weston High and Vocational School in 1922, and lastly to Weston Collegiate and Vocational School in 1939 before adopting its present name in 1965.

 WCI displays an international focus as the student body representing over 80 countries in the world.
-The diversity within WCI is reflected in its school activities and clubs.
-The school also strives to meet the needs of all students, with programs that prepare students for universities, colleges, and skills trade that lead to work or apprenticeship.

-The original school building on King Street was built in 1858 and was replaced in January 1876 after the fire burned the original school on March 23, 1875.
+The original school building on King Street was built in 1858 and was replaced in January 1876 after a fire burned the original school on March 23, 1875.
 The enlarged school, Collegiate Gothic, designed by architect Stephen Burwell Coon, was built in 1913 facing William Street with six classrooms, an office, a science lab and an gymnatorium.
 In 1952-53, the building gained additional features such as more classrooms, auditorium, cafeteria, library, gymnasium, offices and music room.
 The school's modern facility was constructed in 1968 in the old track and field and was opened in September 1970.
 The brutalist building includes a library, auditorium, a large indoor pool, a full-sized field with surrounding track, a double gymnasium and a fitness/weight room.

 In 2017, the school celebrated its 160th anniversary.

 International Baccalaureate program

-The International Baccalaureate Program (also known as the IB Program) is a holistic, world-renowned Graduate Diploma recognized by universities internationally.
-It was introduced by then IB Coordinator, Mr. Gary Hophan, in March 1994 to Weston.
-The present coordinator is Ms. Anne Dale.
+The International Baccalaureate Program (also known as the IB Program) is a Graduate Diploma.
+It was introduced in March 1994 to Weston.
 All the teachers are specially selected and trained to support the International Baccalaureate program.

-The process of applying involves a personal essay about a quote of some sort and successful essays' applicants will then be called in for an interview.
-Judged on both assessments (and a completed application package which involves report cards, etc.) the applicant will be given or rejected a spot in the program.
-The interview typically lasts 20–30 minutes and admission is given on the spot.
-Admission is usually highly selective and only 90 spots are available per year.